Niek23/rssreader/README.md

 ### Usage
 Go to ```http://127.0.0.1:8000``` in your browser to see the app running.
 The first page gives the OpenAPI overview of all routes.
 Use ```?read=true/false``` to filter  read/unread articles.
 Within the docker setup you can login using admin/admin credentials.
 For the local run use the credentials specifed on the 4th setup step.
 Token auth is used as a main authentication method.
 To tests the routes, use postman.
 Don't forget to specify your token.
-For easier browser testing the BasicAuth is availibe.
+For easier browser testing the SessionAuth is availibe.
 Combining these two methods is not recommended for production enviroment.

 ## Testing
 Pytest is used for all project tests.
 Run ```pytest``` within the project directory to start all tests.
 Provide directory or specific file after the command to choose which tests to run. **Keep in mind the last test file runs for 1-2 min due to task retries.**